-- Our 2018 Fearless Food Fights produced more than 1.1 million meals for local food pantries. - We partner and collaborate with the Arkansas Rural Health Partnership (ARHP), including actively assisting through funding.
-Founded in 2008, ARHP is a nonprofit healthcare network comprised of 14 rural hospital members, 2 medical teaching institutions, and 2 FQHCs throughout south Arkansas.
+- Our 2018 Fearless Food Fights produced more than 1.1 million meals for local food pantries. - We partner and collaborate with the Arkansas Rural Health Partnership (ARHP), actively assisting through funding.
+Founded in 2008, ARHP is a nonprofit healthcare network comprised of 14 rural hospital members, two medical teaching institutions, and two FQHCs throughout south Arkansas.
 Among other things, our investment in the ARHP supported their ability to gain access to SHARE.

-In June 2020, in response to an identified national "COVID-19 hot spot", we partnered with the Northwest Arkansas Council, we funded the hiring of 10 bilingual community health navigators (six Spanish-speaking and four Marshallese-speaking) to help people in these communities access testing, medication and contact tracing and educate them about prevention tactics.
+In June 2020, in response to an identified national "COVID-19 hot spot", we partnered with the Northwest Arkansas Council and funded the hiring of 10 bilingual community health navigators (six Spanish-speaking and four Marshallese-speaking) to help people in these communities access testing, medication and contact tracing and educate them about prevention tactics.

-Goal 5: Reduce the proportion of Our ARHOME Members living in poverty
+Goal 5: Reduce the proportion of our ARHOME members living in poverty

 The ARHOME 1115 Waiver application outlines the importance of investing in activities to support individuals' achievement of economic independence.
-The Waiver outlines that the three-year average poverty rate in Arkansas is 15% compared to the national average of 11.5%, and that only four states have higher poverty rates than Arkansas.
+The Waiver outlines that Arkansas's three-year average poverty rate is 15% compared to the national average of 11.5% and that only four states have higher poverty rates than Arkansas.